Ever had the feeling that VIPER should be simpler?

 Problem: Test-Induced Damage

-If you are already doing Viper, here are some tweaks to consider: Why are you writing a different protocol per component?
+If you are already doing Viper, consider some tweaks: Why are you writing a different protocol per component?

 - Instead, model communication as an I/O exchange of data (example) reusing the same protocols.
 By imitating a pure function, your object reaps the same benefits.
 It isolates side effects from logic, reduces coupling to external components, and allows memoization.